Back to standards

 Efficiency

 Training Tip:Monitor glass levels and offer refills promptly without prompting.
+This is both a sales opportunity and a service opportunity, and should not be overlooked.

 Technical Execution